iemejia/streamingcolombia/README.md

 There is not a plugin for this project for the moment.

-You can add the streaming address to XBMC, using the Live TV functionality.
+You can add the streaming address to XBMC, using the Live TV functionality or the live streams plugin.

 I would love to have this project integrated into a nice XBMC plugin, but I dont have the time to do so for the moement.
 Again if you want